Fit linear regression models with a nonparametric Bayesian Lasso prior

 Response variable.
 It should be a numeric vector size \(n\).

-A character string denoting whether the variance on the sampling variance should be an independent-type prior or a conjugate-type prior.
+A character string denoting whether the prior on the sampling variance should be an independent-type prior or a conjugate-type prior.
 See Moran et al. (2019) for details.
-The options are either "independent" or "conjugate".
-Default is "independent".
+The options are either

 A positive integer corresponding to the total number of MCMC iterations.
 Default is 6000.